about

 Prof. Kory Burns is an assistant professor in the Department of Materials Science and Engineering at the University of Virginia.
 He obtained his PhD in materials science and engineering (Nuclear Engineering program) at the University of Florida in 2022.
 Prior to joining the University of Virginia, Kory held multiple positions at external institutions, including the National Energy Technology Laboratory, Oak Ridge National Laboratory, Texas Instruments Inc., and Sandia National Laboratories.

 His research group focuses on radiation-solid interactions, analytical TEM, in situ TEM, and image processing.
-So far in his first year on the job, Kory has been awarded the NASA VSGC Young Investigator Award, 4-VA Collaborative Research Award, UVa Research Innovation Award, UVa Community Outreach and Engagement Award, and has been a part of teams selected for funding from the Department of Energy, Department of Defense, and the National Science Foundation.
+So far in his first year on the job, Kory has been awarded the NASA VSGC Young Investigator Award, 4-VA Collaborative Research Award (2x), UVa Research Innovation Award (2x), UVa Community Outreach and Engagement Award (2x), EPRI Quantum Innovations Award, MEAD Honored Faculty Award, and has been a part of teams selected for funding from the Department of Energy, Department of Defense, and the National Science Foundation.

-Aside from research, he was proudly elected as a member of the board of directors of the distinguished 100 Black Men of Central Virginia, he is the faculty advisor of collegiate 100, a board member of Guide Outreach, and facilitator between the Department of Human Services and the school of engineering and applied sciences (SEAS) at the University of Virginia to create employment opportunities for inner-city young adults.
-In his free-time, Kory enjoys playing sports, listening to music, spending time with family, and resting (when he can).
+Aside from research, he was proudly elected as a member of the board of directors of the distinguished 100 Black Men of Central Virginia, he is the faculty advisor of collegiate 100, serves on the board of directors of Guide Outreach, and is a facilitator between the Department of Human Services and the school of engineering and applied sciences (SEAS) at the University of Virginia to create employment opportunities for inner-city young adults.
+In his free-time, Kory enjoys playing sports, listening to music, spending time with family, leading community events, and resting (when he can).

 • Person with bright orange hair smiling and wearing a black striped shirt.